WFIU

 Series image

-In the tradition of a classic children's program, PorchLight with Tom Roznowski is a story time for grown-ups, filled with explorations and discoveries offered by the everyday.
+There's really nothing else like it!
+Great as a series or piecemeal.
+PorchLight with Tom Roznowski is like story time for grown-ups, filled with explorations and discoveries offered by ordinary everyday life.
 Original stories, discussions, and recorded music from a wide variety of genres create a sweet hour-long escape from whatever ails you.

 • From: WFIU